toanducvo/thu-bong-gia-re-rest-apis-spring-boot/README.md

 To build this project, head over to the project folder by ```cd path/to/project/folder```

-> Make sure you have the correct database credentials in the `application.properties` file.

 And then run ```mvn clean package```

 After successfully built, type this command to run app (replace ```path/to/jar/file.jar``` by your jar file relative path)